s0h311/how-to-lib/readme.md

 We use the TypeScript compiler `tsc` to lint our project.
 When running it, it will throw any error found.

-7. Add a `tsconfig-json`.
+7. Add a `tsconfig.json`.
 It could look like this:

 ```json
 {